shubham030/dooya-rs485/README.md

 ### Manual Installation

-1. Download the latest release from the [releases page](https://github.com/shubham030/dooya-rs485/releases)
+1. Download or clone this repository
-2. Extract the `custom_components/dooya_rs485` folder to your Home Assistant's `custom_components` directory
+2. Copy the `custom_components/dooya_rs485` folder to your Home Assistant's `custom_components` directory
 3. Restart Home Assistant
 4. Go to **Settings** → **Devices & Services** → **Add Integration** → Search for "Dooya RS485"